Subhangi-G/Election_Analysis/README.md

     - Raymon Anthony Doane received 3.1 % of the vote and 11,606 number of votes.
     -
 - The winner of the election based on popular vote was:
-    - Diana DeGette who reeieved 73.8 % of the vote and 272,892 number of votes.
+    - Diana DeGette who recieved 73.8 % of the vote and 272,892 number of votes.

-## Challenge Overview

-## Challenge Summary
+## Summary
+### Business Proposal for timely analysis and presentation of voting results.

+In any election the aggregation of voting data and an accurate analysis to present the results in a timely manner is critical.
+This script automates the analysis of the raw data to quickly compile the results by candidates and precincts.
+It can be applied to any popular voting data with any number of candidates and / or precincts

+Furthermore, the script can be modified to detect voter fraud committed by multiple votes casted by a single person / ballot ID.
+This can be done by checking if repetitions of Ballot ID are present.

+Lastly - this scipt can also be modified to compbine external data sources, such as voter demographics, associated with each ballot ID to spot voting trends and preferences.
+An example would be to investigate if any correlation exists between religious beliefs of the voters and their preference to any particular candidate.